Home Ā» Meals Ā» Cookies Ā» Healthy Homemade Thin Mint Cookies

 Instructions

 • Combine almond flour, cocoa powder, maple syrup, coconut oil, and peppermint extract in a bowl until a dough is formed.
 The cookie dough may seem a little crumbly and that is totally OK.
-Place the dough in the refrigerator for 15 minutes to chill.
+Cover with plastic wrap and place the dough in the refrigerator for 15 minutes to chill.

 • Preheat the oven to 350 degrees F and line a baking sheet with parchment paper or a silpat mat.
 Place the cookie dough in between two pieces of parchment paper and roll out the dough until it's about 1/4 inch thick.
 Using a small circular cookie cutter, cut out the cookies and place on the cookie sheet.
 Bake for 13-14 minutes.
 Once the cookies are baked, let them cool completely.